 In Our Irish Chair: Tradition Revisited, the Museum's full collection of these chairs will go on display for the first time.
 This exhibition takes a closer look at this chair type and its place in the story of Irish design.
-It also celebrates makers who preserved this crafting tradition; and makers and artists of today who continue to be inspired by Our Irish Chair.
+It also celebrates makers who preserved this crafting tradition; and makers and artists of today who continue to be inspired by it.

-This exhibition is combined with a Tuam art project about this chair type by artists David Lilburn and Jan Frohburg.
-They chose this chair as an emblem of Tuam because the chair has been made in the Tuam area over the last 100 years.
+This exhibition is combined with details of a Tuam art project that was developed by artists David Lilburn and Jan Frohburg.
+They chose to focus on this chair type as an emblem of Tuam because the chair has been made in the Tuam area over the last 100 years.
 The artists created miniature metal sculptures of the chair and placed these around the town of Tuam.
 An artist’s map was created of the town’s history and heritage.

 The exhibition also features chairs designed and crafted by the makers of tomorrow.
-The Museum invited students of Furniture Design at GMIT, Letterfrack (National Centre for Excellence in Furniture Design and Technology) to respond to the Museum’s collection of Sligo / Tuam chairs.
-The students reimagined the Sligo chair / Tuam chair and designed and made their own chairs for the modern home.
+The Museum invited students of Furniture Design at GMIT, Letterfrack (National Centre for Excellence in Furniture Design and Technology) to respond to the Museum’s collection of Sligo/Tuam chairs.
+The students reimagined the chair, and designed and made their own chairs for the modern home.